Ciela-Institute/caustics/paper.md

 Gravitational lensing is the deflection of light rays due to the gravity of intervening masses.
-This phenomenon is observed in a variety of scales and configurations, often involving galaxies and clusters of galaxies.
-The lensed object must align on the sky of order $\sim 1$ arcsecond for galaxy-galaxy lensing, or 10's of arcseonds for cluster-galaxy lensing.
+This phenomenon is observed in a variety of scales and configurations, involving any compact mass such as planets, stars, galaxies, and clusters of galaxies.
+Strong lensing occurs when the distortions are significant and multiple images of the background source are observed.
+The lens objects must align on the sky of order $\sim 1$ arcsecond for galaxy-galaxy lensing, or 10's of arcseonds for cluster-galaxy lensing.
 As the discovery of lens systems has grown to the low thousands, these systems have become pivotal for precision measurements and addressing critical questions in astrophysics.
-Notably, they facilitate the measurement of the Universe's expansion rate [e.g.
-@holycow], dark matter [e.g. @Hezaveh2016; @Vegetti2014], supernovae [e.g.
-@Rodney2021], quasars [e.g. @Peng2006], and the first stars [e.g. @Welch2022]
-among other topics.
+Notably, they facilitate the measurement of the Universe's expansion rate [e.g. @holycow], dark matter [e.g. @Hezaveh2016; @Vegetti2014], supernovae [e.g. @Rodney2021], quasars [e.g. @Peng2006], and the first stars [e.g. @Welch2022] among other topics.
 With future surveys expected to discover hundreds of thousands of lensing systems, the modelling and simulation of such systems must occur at orders of magnitude larger scale then ever before.
-Here we present `caustics`, a code designed to handle the extensive computational demands of modeling such a vast number of lensing systems.
+Here we present `caustics`, a Python package designed to handle the extensive computational demands of modeling such a vast number of lensing systems.

 # Statement of need